 After that incredible experience of living the Spanish life and more travel, I came home yet again to work as much as possible.
 One day I was talking to a friend who told me that some travel companies were hiring.
 I remember dismissing it at the time, but later that evening when I was working and putting hundreds of shoes back on their shelves, I started thinking that maybe I could apply and I became super excited thinking about the possibilities.
 The travel company Busabout was hiring tour guides for the Sailing Croatia product, which I had done 2 times and loved.
 Croatia was a country I had absolutely adored when travelling and I was planning to go back there.
 The only problem was I still mortified of public speaking, so I didn’t see how I could get the job.
 I ended up applying anyway and didn’t hear back for a few weeks, but constantly checked my emails.
 A few nights before Christmas, there it was, my invitation to attend an interview in Sydney.
 I was given a topic and had to perform a speech with no notes or palm cards.
 I was so nervous during the interview but I couldn’t fail so I gave what I thought was a pretty good speech but delivered it with a shaking voice and shaking hands and to top it off, a shaking knee.
 I got called back for a personal interview and that evening I received the most exciting email of my life, I was going to Europe a few months later to train and be a Tour Guide!
 I get all teary just thinking about how happy I was in this moment.
 I went back to Europe and the training trip was the hardest thing I have done in my life, it challenged me mentally and even physically, but after putting everything I had into it for 4 weeks of barely any sleep, I signed my contract to be a Busabout Tour Guide and started my first tour the next day.

-I have now worked 3 summers in Croatia, and in the past 2 years also spent a lot of time in Brazil, learning Portuguese and living as a local with my boyfriend and his family.
+I am now working my 4th summer in Croatia.
+In the past 2 years I have also spent a lot of time exploring new countries and living in Brazil, learning Portuguese and soaking up the lifestyle with my boyfriend and his family.

 Bohemian by the Sea is a glimpse into my free spirited life; chasing summers around the world and going wherever the sea breeze blows.